Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Conclusion and outlook

-\item In many applications, one needs to estimate ground state properties beyond their energies.
-So far, this problem was not extensively studied in the low-depth regime.
-One exception is Ref.~\cite{zhang2022computing} which develops a low-depth algorithm for estimating the expectation value of an observable $O$ with respect to the ground state of a Hamiltonian $H$.
-This problem is referred to as ground state property estimation (GSPE).
-In order to estimate $\bra{E_0} O \ket{E_0}$ within additive error $\epsilon$ with high probability, the algorithm of Ref.~\cite{zhang2022computing} requires circuit depth $\tilde{\mathcal{O}}(\Delta^{-1}\polylog{\epsilon^{-1}p_0^{-1}})$ and runtime $\tilde{\mathcal{O}}(\Delta^{-1}\epsilon^{-2}p_0^{-2})$ (where $\Delta$ and $p_0$ are defined as before).
-Note that this runtime is worse than our runtime for ground state energy estimation.
-Since GSEE can be viewed as a special case of GSPE in which $O=H$, can we apply the techniques in this paper to improve the efficiency of the latter? \item Can we design more efficient methods for certifying the correctness of ground state energy estimates?
-Our current certifcation method has a quadratically worse sample complexity than our GSEE algorithm.
-If we could devise a certification method with the same sample complexity as the GSEE algorithm, we could run binary search to find the minimal evolution time required to obtain reliable estimates on the ground state energy without extra assumptions. \item Finally, we expect that our rejection sampling method could find more applications beyond GSEE.
-In many applications, one needs to generate samples from a continuous distribution $X$ with probability density $\nu(x)$.
-The traditional approach is to prepare a quantum state that approximates $\int_\Omega \sqrt{\nu(x)} \ket{x} dx$ and then to measure it.
-But this approach has two shortcomings.
-First, the quantum circuit for creating this state might be difficult to implement.
-Second, one needs to discretize the target distribution, and the number of grid points (= the dimension of the resulting system) depends on the desired accuracy.
-On the other hand, our approach does not rely on this discretization, as the sample value is encoded into the circuit parameter.
-Furthermore, our circuit might be easier to implement than the one in the direct approach and might require $O(1)$ qubits regardless of the target accuracy.
-Provided that rejection sampling is efficient (i.e. not too many raw samples are discarded), our method could accelerate this central component of many algorithms or make it more amenable to near-term implementation. \end{itemize}
+\item Finally, we expect that our rejection sampling method could find applications beyond ground-state energy certification.
+In many contexts, one needs to generate samples from a continuous distribution \( X \) with probability density \( \nu(x) \).
+The traditional approach is to prepare a quantum state approximating \( \int_\Omega \sqrt{\nu(x)} \ket{x} dx \) and then measure it.
+However, this approach has two drawbacks.
+First, creating this state may be challenging.
+Second, it requires discretizing the target distribution, where the number of grid points (i.e., the system's dimension) depends on the desired accuracy.
+Our approach avoids this discretization by encoding the sample value directly into the circuit parameter.
+Moreover, our circuit might be easier to implement than the direct approach and may require only \( \mathcal{O}(1) \) qubits, regardless of the target accuracy.
+Provided that rejection sampling is efficient (i.e., few raw samples are discarded), our method could accelerate this central component of many algorithms, potentially enhancing its suitability for near-term implementations.